-- a.
-The enlisted personnel required to attend the school herein prescribed will be excused from all formations that would preclude their attendance. - h The following will be brought to school by each individual: Two soft lend pencils.
+- g.
+The enlisted personnel required to attend the school herein prescribed will be excused from all formations that would preclude their attendance. - h.
+The following will be brought to school by each individual: Two soft lead pencils.

 One note book.